ip-rw/yakit_english/README.md

 # Yakit Translated to English
 ## (With Absolutely No Mercy)

 **Yak** is a cool concept ([https://github.com/yaklang/yaklang](https://github.com/yaklang/yaklang)).
-It's a DSL/scripting language tailored toward (offensive) security, it already has a substantial standard library, and it's VM and general design is usable/powerful and _portable_ in ways that things like NSE/MSF struggled to be.
+It's a DSL/scripting language tailored toward (offensive) security, it already has a substantial standard library, and it's VM and general design make it usable/powerful and _portable_ in ways that things like NSE/MSF struggled to be.
 I could praise Yak all day, but go and look through the code yourself, it's already impressive, yet somehow the thing still feels largely unknown outside of its developers and a few intrigued observers.

 **Yakit** is part GUI part ICBM and 100% Chinese.
 The aim appears to be consolidating all security tools ever created into one, with the majority of functionality implemented in Yak.
 It's quite remarkable.
 I used [https://github.com/ip-rw/translate_code/](https://github.com/ip-rw/translate_code/) for the translation.
 The software compiles and runs without immediatly exploding; anything beyond that is a bonus.
 This readme likely took longer to create than the translation and few repairs, so overall, it's not too shabby.